Marion County offering 2 locations for free HIV testing

 INDIANAPOLIS (WISH) — Do you know your HIV status?
 Thursday is National HIV Testing Day and there are two locations in Indy that will offer free, confidential testing throughout the day.

 Free testing will be available from 10 a.m. until 6 p.m. at two Walgreens locations: 1530 N. Meridian Street and 3003 Kessler Blvd.
 N. Drive.
+The Centers for Disease Control and Prevention recommends all adults who are sexually active be tested for HIV at least once.

 The testing is being offered by the Marion County Public Health Department’s Ryan White/HIV Services program and Substance Use Outreach Services.